RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 },
 ```

 The `onSetState` callback is called each time the stream emits a value and before building the widget.
-After decrementing the duration we check if it reaches zero and set the `timerModel.customStateStatus` to be `TimerStatus.ready` and send notification to all subscribe widget.
-In our case The `TimerView` widget is subscribed to the `timerModel` so it will be notified to rebuild.
-At this stage, because we define the key to be unique, the injected stream is stopped and dispose, and a new stream is created and start emitting new set of values [NOTE3, NOTE4].
+After decrementing the duration we check if it reaches zero and set the `timerModel.customStateStatus` to be `TimerStatus.ready` and send a notification to all subscribe widget.
+In our case, The `TimerView` widget is subscribed to the `timerModel` so it will be notified to rebuild.
+At this stage, because we define the key to be unique, the injected stream is stopped and dispose, and a new stream is created and starts emitting a new set of values [NOTE3, NOTE4].

 the `duration` value is passed to the `TimerDigit` widget to display a formated value (minutes : seconds) : [NOTE9]